 - In a medium saucepan, add the sugar, cornstarch, and salt.
 Whisk until combined.
 This will help prevent the cornstarch from clumping when liquid is added.

 - Add about 1/2 - 3/4 cup of the milk/coffee mixture into the saucepan and whisk until smooth.

-- Addin the remaining milk/coffee mixture and whisk.
+- Add in the remaining milk/coffee mixture and butter.
+Whisk.